RicoJia/ricojia.github.io/_posts/2022/2022-03-27-deep-learning-transformer-2-attention-mechanism.markdown

 \end{gather*}
 $$

 - Note that the output attention is `[num_queries, value_dimension]`.
 In decoder, **only the first self-attention** needs this look-ahead mask.
 The attention's inputs are outputs from the last timesteps, so `num_queries=sentece_length`.
 So effectively, the output attention at each timestep does not consider outputs from a later timestep.
+Later timesteps are just padding, which will pollute our attention

 ## Visualization of Attention